ESA-EarthCODE/portal/pages/ecosystem.md

 <section class="white">

 ## Computational Research
 Unlock powerful cloud computing for Earth science research.
-With EarthCODE, access top cloud platforms to build and share FAIR, open scientific workflows effortlessly.
+With EarthCODE, top cloud computing platforms are seamlessly accessible by users.
+Explore the development tools, EO Data selection and compute capabilities each platform provides.
+Integration with EarthCODE, ensures that the platform supports FAIR tooling, development, and sharing of interoperable workflows and automates data publication process.

 <esa-cards>
   <esa-card